-Linked Account definitionAn Account represents one of your customer or user’s connection with a third-party system.
+Linked Account definitionAn Account represents an end-user’s connection with a third-party system.

-- See an exhaustive list of every tool linked by your customers.
+- See an exhaustive list of every account linked by end-users.

 - Test the connection with an Account by executing requests and viewing results.
-The request testing interface helps verify that a connection is working as expected and can assist in debugging issues flagged by your customer.
+The request testing interface helps verify that a connection is working as expected and can assist in debugging issues flagged by an end-user.

 - Easily access and copy the Account’s ID.

-- Edit and re-connect one of your customers’ linked Accounts on their behalf.
+- Edit and re-connect an end-user’s linked Accounts on their behalf.

 - View and manage additional information about each Account.